-Reiterate the seven basic principles with this worksheet.
+Reiterate the seven basic principles with this printable worksheet.
 Direct students to read the sentences carefully, figure out the constitutional principle stated in each sentence and check the appropriate option.

 The declaration of rights or the first 10 amendments collectively called the Bill of Rights are clearly stated in this poster.
 Comprehend each amendment and get a clear picture of the rights.

 The Bill of Rights guarantees rights and liberty is what we all know!
 Check how much more you know about the basic facts of the Bill of Rights with this fill-in-the-blanks worksheet PDF for grade 6.

 The amendments numbered 1 to 10 are presented in one column and a precise description of each in the other.
 Instruct students of grade 5 to pair up the amendment numbers with their descriptions.